cbuschka/glassfish3-jdk8/readme.md

 make run
 ```

+... wait for server and point your browser to https://localhost:4848/.
+(Accept the insecure certificate :/)

 The makefile downloads glassfish 3.1.2.2 and converts it to a tgz.
 The Dockerfile
 is based on a jdk8 runtime and contains a fix for the osgi configuration of glassfish
 so it can start properly with jdk8.
 This glassfish version is built for jdk7.

-Additionally insecure tls algorithms will be reenabled to make the admin console work.
+Additionally insecure tls algorithms must be reenabled to make the admin console work.

 The fix is based on: